wme7/NavierStokesEqnsNd/README.md

 # NavierStokesEqnsNd
-Collection of manufactured solutions of compressible Navier-Stokes equations
+Collection of manufactured solutions for the compressible Navier-Stokes equations.